elki-project/elki-project.github.io/dev/projectideas.md

   M. Van der Laan, and K. Pollard, and J. Bryan.
 "A new partitioning around medoids algorithm."
 Journal of Statistical Computation and Simulation, 73(8) (2003): 575-584.

+- "Spherical k-means":

+  I. S. Dhillon, and D. S. Modha.
+Concept Decompositions for Large Sparse Text Data Using Clustering."
+Machine Learning 42(1) (2001): 143-175.

+- "Trimmed k-means":

+  J. A. Cuesta-Albertos, A. Gordaliza, and C. Matrán.
+"Trimmed k-means: an attempt to robustify quantizers."
+The Annals of Statistics, 25(2) (1997): 553-576.

 ### Hierarchical clustering variations

 - Generic linkage clustering nach Müllner: